 Sessions generally last 50 minutes (1 hour block with 10 minutes of padding to preserve hourly start times) and involve the coach and client discussing the client’s mission, vision, and purpose, then creating a plan for the client to set and meet goals.

-Life Coaching works through cutting-edge methodology over time.
+Life Coaching works through cutting-edge methodology over a set period of mutually agreed upon time.
 It’s not a quick fix.
 Goal setting, learning effective prioritization techniques, and creating a plan to achieve the goals is accomplished over a series of weeks.
 All client contracts are custom built depending on each person’s needs.
 There aren’t “cookie cutter” programs here – each program is uniquely designed for each unique person.
 Before signing a contract, GILD Coaching offers free breakthrough sessions to discuss whether a person is a good fit for GILD Coaching and vice-versa.

 Life Coaches are not doctors.
 Through powerful questioning and intuitive guidance, Life Coaches partner with their clients to co-create an environment of success and self-empowerment.
 The methodology of Life Coaching may include delving into a person’s past to explain their present, and also focuses on the person’s present and future goals.
 Life Coaches co-create plans and utilize multiple methodologies to achieve results.